InnovateEDU-NYC/google_classroom/README.md

 SCHOOL_YEAR_START=YYYY-MM-DD

 # Database variables
 DB_DIALECT=The type of database you are using.
-Current options: mssql, postgres, sqlite DB_SERVER=
+Current options: mssql, postgres, sqlite, and bigquery DB_SERVER=
 DB=
 DB_USER=